samwiseg0/plex/debug_stats_monitoring/README.md

   --dummy               Used as a placeholder to work around a zabbix limitation.
 This does nothing!
   --version             Print version and exit.
 ```
+- Notes:
+  - `--plex_conversion_queue blacklist` This is used to detect sync items in queue that you may want blacklisted from certain libraries.
+The use case is blacklisting 4k library items from being synced.
+The script returns `0` for `False` and `1` for `True`.
+  - `sync_blacklist_libs` Must be set in the `script_config.py` file.
+This is the library ID found in Plex.

 ### `plex_websocket_logger.py`
 Opens and maintain a websocket connection to plex.
 It will log all messages to a log file and then rotate it out when it reaches 50 MB.
 It only keeps 3 rotated files.
-- Notes:
-  - `--plex_conversion_queue blacklist` This is to define which libraries are blacklisted from sync_items. he use case is blacklisting 4k library items from being synced

 ### `plex_webthread_logger.py`
 Logs a dump of current connections that are on the plex server.